Mondriaan for sparse matrix partitioning

 Rob Bisseling, Bas Fagginger Auer,

-Tristan van Leeuwen, Wouter Meesen, Brendan Vastenhouw, Albert-Jan Yzelman.
+Tristan van Leeuwen, Wouter Meesen, Marco van Oort, Daan Pelt, Brendan Vastenhouw, Albert-Jan Yzelman.

 You can use and modify it under the